skywalker-pedro/Traffic-flow-prediciton-with-ML/README.md

-# Traffic Flow Prediction in Road Crossing using Machine Learning
+# Traffic Flow Prediction in Road Crossings using Machine Learning

 This Repository contains my Senior Thesis of my Bachelor's Degree in Computer Science.